Daring sleuth Miss Fisher is back in new Acorn TV movie

 "Given the enthusiastic response from U.S. fans to attend several sold out screenings and dress in 1920s fashion, we're sorry we can't offer the film theatrically at this time, but we're glad to make it easily accessible" via streaming, said Matthew Graham, Acorn TV's general manager.

 Theaters have expressed interest in re-booking the film that boasts big-screen worthy production values, including elegant costumes and sweeping desert scenes shot in Morocco.
 But the project's true charm is Phryne herself and Davis' portrayal of a bold, self-reliant woman who makes her own way in the world with guts and style and without apology.
-The tone of the movie, written by series co-creator Deborah Cox, is gleefully feminist.
+The tone of the movie, written by series co-creator Deb Cox, is gleefully feminist.

 "She has no respect for the rules," a male character harrumphs after witnessing a display of Phryne's determination.